Big Brothers Big Sisters Employee Mentors

 Employee Community Outreach Team

-The Rays Employee Community Outreach Team (ECOT) was established in April 2008 to provide invaluable, volunteer hours to community service agencies that enhance or improve the quality of life in the communities they serve.
-Service projects are chosen from ideas suggested by employees.
-Volunteering not only benefits the community and the Rays organization, but can provide employees with opportunities to improve leadership skills and explore new areas of interest while working alongside fellow colleagues from other departments.
+The Rays Employee Community Outreach Team (ECOT) was established in 2008 to provide invaluable volunteer hours to community service agencies that enhance or improve the quality of life in the communities they serve.
+Service projects are chosen from ideas suggested by an employee led committee.
+Volunteering not only benefits the community, but also Rays employees, by allowing them to give back in a meaningful way through the course of their normal work day.
+In total, Rays employees have logged more than 37,000 volunteer hours to support nonprofits in the Tampa Bay region.

 Habitat for Humanity